-The services wizard tab contains a small form to create several service type elements at once with just a couple of clicks.
+The service wizard tab contains a small form to create several service type elements at once with just a couple of clicks.
 The selected services will appear in the visual console automatically placed with the selected icon.

-1.2.5 Creation - List of Elements
+1.2.5 Creation - List of elements

 The actions allowed in this form are: editing (but not changing the element type) and deleting elements (but not creating them).
 This action must be done in the Editor tab.
-Each row of this screen will be an element of the VC.
+Each row of the screen will be an element of the VC.

-1.2.6 Creation and edition of Visual Consoles
+1.2.6 Creation and edition of visual consoles

 Static image, progress, graph, histogram of events (AutoSLA), raw data, label, statusless icon, group, rectangle, line and service.